SchokiCoder/book_modern_c/src/4_operators.md

 | a % b                 | the remainder of a divided by b | modulo      |

 It is also common that a variable needs to be reduced or increased by 1.
-This is called decrementing and incrementing respectively and comes with it's own operators.
+This is called decrementing and incrementing respectively and comes with its own operators.
 ++ for incrementing and
 -- for decrementing.
-Theoretically it is important where this operator is relative to its variable but in practice this rarely comes up.
+Theoretically, it is important where this operator is relative to its variable, but in practice this rarely comes up.

 ```c